ehendrix23/tesla_dashcam/README.rst

                                      https://developer.nvidia.com/video-encode-decode-gpu-support-matrix (default: False)
       --ffmpeg FFMPEG       Path and filename for ffmpeg.
 Specify if ffmpeg is not within path. (default: tesla_dashcam/ffmpeg)
+      --shorten             Shorten video by removing duplicate frames.
+This can reduce video length without slicing the video to certain timestamps.
+Reduction of video length will vary based on video content and be as much as 95% (30 second video from 10 minute clip).

     Timestamp:
       Options for timestamp: